Ain't

 with a big neighborhood map, neighborhood walks and told stories

-in which the children describe their daily way from their homes
+in which the children describe their daily way from their

-to the kindergarten.
+homes to the kindergarten.
 The abstract line net as a cartography

 of their daily walks is used as a draft for a light installation

 on the ceiling of the new kindergardens entrance hall.
-It consists
+It

-display of the solar system and the daily walk way of the children
+as an extended display of the solar system and the daily walk

-becomes a metaphor for gaining and using energy. |
+way of the children becomes a metaphor for gaining and using

 |